Iraq, the Arab Shi‘a, Sunni-Shi‘i Relations, Iran

 She is a faculty member from the Middle East Studies Department at Bar Ilan University.

-In addition, she is a researcher at the Truman Center for Peace Research at the Hebrew University, a lecturer in the Middle East Department of the Israeli and overseas student program at the School of Government at the Interdisciplinary Center Herzliya, as well as a lecturer in the Department of History of the Middle East and overseas students at Tel Aviv University.
+In addition, she is a lecturer in the Middle East Department of the Israeli and overseas student program at the School of Government at the Interdisciplinary Center Herzliya, as well as a lecturer in the Department of History of the Middle East and overseas students at Tel Aviv University.

 Dr. Machlis has also been a consultant and researcher within for UK companies dealing with financial risks including Risk Advisory Group, KPMG, Deloitte and PwC, where she has engaged in preliminary business research for companies potentially investing in companies in the Middle East.